broadinstitute/wdl-runner/docs/GettingStarted/TutorialSteps.md

-# Quick Start
+# Quick Start Tutorial

 This page is intended to be our first-stop tutorial for those new to using wdl_runner.

 ## Note: just in case there are errors...

 We want this page to be as useful to completely new users as possible.
-If you find *anything* on this page which is:
+If you find *anything* on this page (or any other) which is:

 * Not correct
 * Not obvious to you